Cybersecurity

 Free employee awareness trainings for your cybersecurity program

-• ESET, a global digital security company, provides an informative 90-minute interactive training, and employees receive a certificate upon completion.
-The National Cybersecurity Alliance has short, fun, cybersecurity awareness videos that you can use to educate your employees.
+• ESET, a global digital security company, provides an informative 90-minute interactive course, and employees receive a certificate upon completion.
+The National Cybersecurity Alliance has short, fun, cybersecurity-awareness videos that you can use to educate your employees.

-NEVER make a change to a vendor or employee’s contact information or banking information without independent verification.
+NEVER change the contact or banking information of a vendor or employee without independent verification.
 In-person communication is always the best practice for verifying identity and contact information.
 Never use email to verify change requests.

-• Require in-person verification for change requests for payment information where possible.
-It is the best practice to also use a second person verification where the vendor is not personally known by the paying agent, by having the person or department which deals with the vendor personally also verify the identity and confirm the change request.
+• Require in-person verification whenever possible for requests to change payment information.
+It is a best practice to also use a second-person verification when the vendor is not personally known by the paying agent, by having the person or department that deals with the vendor personally also verify the identity and confirm the change request.

-• When using a telephone call to validate the identity of an employee or vendor contact, always ask the employee or vendor a question related to past experiences or conversations that only they would know the answer to.
+• When using a telephone call to validate the vendor contact or identity of an employee, always ask the employee or vendor a question related to past experiences or conversations that only they would know the answer to.

-• Require secondary approval (internally) for all payment requests, payment instruction changes, and changes to employee or vendor contact information.
+• Require secondary, internal approval for all payment requests, payment instruction changes, and changes to employee or vendor contact information.
 The payment change initiation and payment approval functions should be done separately.

 Below are some definitions of cybercrimes and the recommendations for communities on how to avoid them.

-Ransomware – Considered the biggest threat in the information security industry today.
-Ransomware is a malware that is installed on your computer by clicking on links in emails.
+Ransomware: Considered the biggest threat in the information security industry today.
+Ransomware is malware that is installed on your computer when you click on a link in an email.
 Ransomware holds your computer hostage by locking your screen or encrypting your files until you pay a specified amount of money for a key that will unlock your system.
-It is usually infected from macros in Microsoft office documents delivered via email.
+It is usually infected via macros in Microsoft Office documents delivered via email.
 From December 2015 to May 2016, half of all ransomware attacks were in the United States, according to Microsoft.

-Spear-phishing – Spear-phishing is a more targeted form of phishing.
+Spear-phishing: A more targeted form of phishing.
 Emails are designed to appear to come from someone the recipient knows and trusts, usually a colleague, and can include a subject line or content that is specifically tailored to the victim’s work.
-For high dollar victims, attackers may study their social networking accounts to gain further intelligence and then choose the names of trusted people in their circle to impersonate or a topic of interest to lure the victim and gain their trust.
-(Don’t friend people you do not know personally on Facebook, LinkedIn etc.)
+For high-dollar victims, attackers may study their social networking accounts to gain intelligence and then choose the names of trusted people in their circle to impersonate or a topic of interest to lure the victim and gain their trust.
+(Don’t "friend" people you do not know personally on Facebook, LinkedIn, etc.)

 Reporting